bitrix24/b24restdocs/api-reference/crm/companies/contacts/crm-company-contact-fields.md

 >
 > Who can execute the method: any user

-The method `crm.company.contact.fields` returns the field descriptions for the company-contact connection, used by methods in the `crm.company.contact.*` family, such as `crm.company.contact.items.get`, `crm.company.contact.items.set`, `crm.company.contact.add`, etc.
+The method `crm.company.contact.fields` returns the field descriptions used by the methods in the `crm.company.contact.*` family, such as `crm.company.contact.items.get`, `crm.company.contact.items.set`, `crm.company.contact.add`, etc.

 ## Parameters